 - The best Zoom alternatives for video conferencing

-There's also been scrutiny of Zoom's privacy policies, which until recently seemed to give Zoom the right to do whatever it wanted with users' personal data, and its encryption policies, which have been more than a tad misleading.
+Zoom's privacy policies also seemed to give Zoom the right to do whatever it wanted with users' personal data.

-With all these issues, people are looking for other options, so check out our Skype vs Zoom face-off to see how an old video app has adapted for video conferencing.
+With all these issues, people have been looking for alternatives to Zoom, so check out our Skype vs Zoom face-off to see how an old video app has adapted for video conferencing.
 We've also compared Zoom vs Google Hangouts as well.

 For school classes, after-work get-togethers, or even workplace meetings that stick to routine business, there's not much risk in using Zoom.
 Kids will probably continue to flock to it, as they can even use Snapchat filters on Zoom.

--- Join Zoom meetings through your web browser rather than using the Zoom desktop software.
-The web browser version gets security enhancements faster.
+-- Join Zoom meetings through your web browser instead of via the Zoom desktop software.
+The web browser version gets security enhancements faster and "sits in a sandbox" to limit security problems, notes antivirus company Kaspersky.

--- If you are hosting a Zoom meeting, ask that meeting participants sign in with a password.
+-- Ask that Zoom meeting participants sign in with a password if you are hosting a meeting.
 That will make Zoom-bombing much less likely.

 Everything that's gone wrong with Zoom lately